- AdventHealth University

 Military chaplains help cultivate the spiritual health and wellness of military personnel, their dependents, and their families by offering religious services, counseling sessions, and ceremonies.
 While some chaplains offer sermons and worship services specifically for certain groups of believers, most services are open to individuals from all denominations.

 Chaplains represent approximately 200 different religions and denominations across the country.
-They serve as confidants of and advisers to military personnel on a variety of spiritual matters, from believing in a higher power to questioning the meaning of life.
+They serve as confidants and advisers to military personnel on a variety of spiritual matters, from belief in a higher power to questions about the meaning of life.
 They also offer counseling for military personnel regarding personal and moral issues such as substance abuse, relationship fidelity, using weapons against others, and the ethics of patriotism versus personal beliefs.

 Work on Military Bases

-On military bases, chaplains aim to lead inclusive worship services and give sermons that address common life challenges that military members experience, to help individuals from all backgrounds develop the strength to overcome obstacles.
+On military bases, chaplains aim to lead inclusive worship services and deliver sermons that address common life challenges faced by military members, helping individuals from all backgrounds build the strength to overcome obstacles.
 Some work-related issues can include deployment, marriage and family struggles, fear of being injured, and grief from losing comrades.

 Sermons can cover topics ranging from religious beliefs to staying calm under pressure.
 Some chaplains may devote their services to reading certain religious texts or conducting traditional sacraments such as baptisms.
 They can talk with their congregations after each service, getting to know the individual families and children.

 When a spouse is deployed, different issues such as time zone differences and work schedules can make maintaining a long-distance relationship difficult.
-Military personnel working through specific problems in their marriage can go to relationship counseling with chaplains.
-As well as meeting one-on-one with military personnel, chaplains provide spiritual care and counseling to military families.
+Military personnel working through specific problems in their marriages can seek relationship counseling with chaplains.
+In addition to meeting one-on-one with military personnel, chaplains provide spiritual care and counseling to military families.

-Some chaplains cultivate spaces for military personnel to get to know each other by organizing small groups of families in the same stage of life where they can talk about issues affecting their lives.
-Chaplains also may develop educational programs or small study groups where members can feel like a tight-knit community.
+Some chaplains cultivate spaces for military personnel to get to know one another by organizing small groups of families at the same stage of life, where they can discuss issues affecting their lives.
+Military chaplains may also develop educational programs or small study groups in which members can feel like part of a tight-knit community.
 Establishing regular services for children and youth can also fall under a military chaplain’s job description.

 Work in Combat Zones

 Chaplains serve as commissioned officers in the military and go into combat zones with service members.
 However, they don’t bear arms or engage in combat.
 They counsel service members about deployment, grief, combat stress, family matters, religious beliefs, moral issues, substance abuse, and other topics.
-When military members have a break, chaplains can organize small retreats or seminars for them to take time to rest and recharge.
+When military members have a break, chaplains can organize small retreats or seminars to help them rest and recharge.

 Salary and Job Outlook for Military Chaplains